krasimir/fabrico/README.md

     site
       └ libs
-        └ fabrico
+        └ something
       └ assets
         └ css
         └ js
       └ controllers
       └ views

-And you want to add your modules in **/site/libs/fabrico**.
-Then you should create a php file there with the following content:
+And you want to add your modules in */site/libs/something*.
+There are two things that you should do:

+Create a .php file and add the following code

     <?php
-        require("[path to fabrico]/index.php");
+        require("[path to fabrico]/fabrico.php");
     ?>

-I.e. simply to include the **index.php* of  fabrico.
+I.e. simply include fabrico.
-The next step is to create your **package.json**, where you will describe what modules you want to have.
-The json file should be create in the same place.
+The next step is to create your *package.json*, where you will describe what modules you want to add.
+The json file should be created in the same directory.

-Format of **package.json**
+    [
+        {
+            "owner": "krasimir",
+            "repository": "fabrico",
+            "branch": "master",
+            "modules": [
+                { "path": "core/ErrorHandler", "name": "MyCustomModuleName" },
+                { "path": "console" }
+            ],
+            "commit": "f43adca84f6c882236e208a874fb6acb27908457"
+        }
+        ...
+    ]

+- owner /required/ - the owner of the repository
+- repository /required/ - the name of the repository
+- branch /required/- the name of the branch
+- modules /required/ - array of objects
+    - path /required/ - directory path of the module in the repository
+    - name /optional/ - by default the name of the directory container is used, but you can specify your own name.
+For example if the path is *core/ErrorHandler* the name of the module will be *ErrorHandler*.
+- commit /optional/ - by default the manager gets the latest commit, but you can specify a strict commit which you want to use

+At the end you should have the following structure:

+    site
+      └ libs
+        └ something
+          └ install.php
+          └ package.json
+      └ assets
+        └ css
+        └ js
+      └ controllers
+      └ views

+Navigate to your php file (*install.php* in our case) and then just execute it via the command line

+    php install.php

+The manager will create directory *modules* and will place everything there.

+### Versioning

+Fabrico package manager doesn't have a central registry/storage, which means that it can't use version numbers during the downloading of the modules.
+The good thing is that it searches modules in GitHub, where every commit has its own hash.
+So, basically if you know the owner, repository, branch and the *sha* of a specific commit you can stick to specific version of the files.
+Every downloaded module has commit.sha file generated in its folder, which contains the *sha* of the fetched commit.
+You can grab that value and add it to your package.json file like:

     [
         {